You might have surgery to remove your prostate (radical prostatectomy). Find out about who can have a radical prostatectomy and how it's done.

 - as part of treatment for locally advanced or high risk localised prostate cancer

 The aim of a radical prostatectomy operation is to cure prostate cancer.
 It is major surgery with many possible side effects.
-If you are an older man with a slowly growing prostate cancer, this type of surgery may not be necessary for you.
-This is because your cancer may grow so slowly that you are more likely to die of old age or other causes than from the prostate cancer.
+If you're an older man with a slow growing prostate cancer, this type of surgery may not be necessary for you.
+This is because your cancer might grow so slowly that you're more likely to die of old age or other causes than from prostate cancer.

 Your surgeon removes the prostate gland, surrounding tissues and the tubes that carry semen (seminal vesicles).
 This is a radical prostatectomy.
 They might also remove nearby lymph nodes.
 This depends on how likely it is that you have cancer cells in your lymph nodes.